winterfive/forky/README.md

-### forky
+### Forky
-To learn how to make shapes using CSS/Sass, I made Forky, our favorite plastic spork with a self-deprecating personality experiencing an existential crisis.
+To learn a bit more about css shapes, clip paths, and Sass, I created Forky, our favorite plastic spork with a self-deprecating personality experiencing an existential crisis.
 Aren't we all Forky at some point (ba dump ching)?

 ### Work in Progess
 CodePen: https://codepen.io/CodeMoo/pen/eYOBPXe